sn2015/DataScienceCapstoneProject/README.md

 *here i put some exploratory analysis*

-I create a script with a function called "clean" which take as the argument a text string or collection of text strings and remove foreign words, removing badwords, stripwhitespaces, remove numbers and punctuation, steming text using "porter" method.
+I create a script with a function called "clean" which take as the argument a text string or collection of text strings function "clean" remove foreign words, removing badwords, stripwhitespaces, remove numbers and punctuation, it can also stems text using "porter" method.
 Object cleanedset is the output of this function.

 I write ascript that contains funcions for creating n-gram's